 I sought out so many modalities in an effort to heal my life, feverishly writing poetry yearning to bring into manifestation being able to run unencumbered and free; free from the effects of paralytic polio and 9 years of unrelenting violence that left me imprisoned in my very own body asking the question how will I ever reclaim my life?

-A beautiful treasure that I have been able to unearth with Jeffrey along with the horrors is the ability to forgive myself and feel compassion for how I responded mind, body and soul to what happened to me.
 I could have easily identified with the aggressors as so many often do when they experience violence against themselves but instead I chose a path of compassion and working to heal others through my work as a social worker at the VA until it was time for me to heal my life.

 I forgive family members who betrayed and hurt me.
 I forgive the bodyworkers who often times did more harm than good claiming they were the experts and knew what was best for me often times recapitulating the very relationships I was trying to heal.
-I forgive the medical team, the physical therapists and the massage therapist I worked with before Jeffrey for not seeing beyond appearances to join with me to heal.
+I forgive the medical team, the physical therapists and the massage therapist I worked with before meeting Dr. Ryan for not seeing beyond appearances to join with me to heal.

 With a feeling of redemption being able to have trained for and be poised and ready to run a second CONSECUTIVE Bermuda Half Marathon, feeling peace and forgiveness in my heart, continuing to heal the effects of paralytic polio and violence, I am anticipating having fun during our time in Bermuda.
 Last year I was very anxious about whether or not I was going to be able to go the distance.
 The last distance I ran was 26.2 on Boston Marathon Monday in 2009!
 I ran 13.1 last year, built on a great base, increased my cardio workouts using the bike and Arc Trainer at Wave Health and Fitness and imagine only a successful run on Sunday.
 I'm very excited about the weather forecast.
 The cold front is moving away from the East Coast and that means high 60's and low 70's!
 I'm going to be able to relax and relish time being unplugged and reading: